Water Safe Crystals: Full List + What to Avoid (UK)

 Is amethyst water safe?

-Amethyst is usually considered safe for a brief rinse in cool, clean water, then drying immediately.
+Amethyst is usually safe for a brief rinse in cool, clean water, then drying immediately.
 Avoid soaking, saltwater and prolonged strong sunlight afterwards if colour fading is a concern.

 Can rose quartz go in water?